 For instance, if you’re dreading this conversation like a root canal - it will probably be horrible.
 If you think that at least something good will come out of it - then it probably will.
 Your thoughts have a lot more power than you think.
 Adjust accordingly.

-Is it your partner?
+Is it them?
 (Hopefully the answer is no.) It might be your schedules - if you have felt disconnected lately.
 It might be distance - if you have to spend time apart.
 It might be a person, but likely the enemy is an idea.
-Something that you and your partner can team up to fight TOGETHER.
+Something that you both can team up to fight TOGETHER.
 (Even though it feels like you’re on opposite sides, you’re really on the same one.)